 Let’s face it: Designers love to use backgrounds of all kinds.
 They’re powerful visual elements that make your messages stand out, and we absolutely agree that it makes everything more attractive and appealing.

-One of the biggest pain points with HTML emails however, is the partial lack of support for background images.
+One of the biggest drawbacks of HTML emails is the partial lack of support for background images.

 Some email clients won’t display backgrounds.
 You may instead have a blank white area with your important message at the top.
-If your copy is white, you’ll end up with a hard-to-read (or even invisible) section.
+You will end up with a hard-to-read (or even invisible) section if your copy is white.

-Consider including a fallback colour that appears when the background image doesn’t load or will be seen behind images that have transparency.
+Consider including a fallback color that appears when the background image does not load.

 The first image shows live text on a background image.
 When the background image is blocked we see a solid background colour (second image).
 In this particular case we used a fallback blue colour to maintain brand colours and readability.

 7. Reduce your assets size

 Designers often include high-resolution photos in their email designs, but you must make sure that the images are resized and optimised before inserting them into your HTML email template.
-This results in an email that’s as light as possible and one that can be rendered quickly across various devices.
+This will result in an email that is as lightweight as possible and renders quickly on a variety of devices.

 Resize full-width images to a maximum of 1200px width, then run them through an image optimiser like TinyPNG.
 This will give you the right balance between image quality and file size.

 In 2020, 51.28% of email marketers said that they used animated GIFs in marketing emails.

-GIF animations are great for triggering reader interest and to showcase your products and services.
-In a nutshell?
-They make complex concepts easy to understand.
+GIF animations are excellent for engaging readers and showcasing your products and services.
+In a nutshell, they simplify complex concepts.